Yandex Cloud

 API

-1. Open Managed Service for Kubernetes in the folder you want to delete the Kubernetes cluster from.
+1. Open Managed Service for Kubernetes in the folder where you want to delete a Kubernetes cluster.

 2. Click in the row of the Kubernetes cluster you need to delete.